jamct/attiny-base/README.md

-# attiny-base
+# ATtiny84 demo
-Boilerplate project for ATtiny84.
-Just aBlinking LED.
+Demo project for ATtiny84.
+Just a blinking LED on GPIO 6.
 Using an Arduino Uno as programmer (Arduino as ISP).